fireyss/fireyss.github.io/src/pages/posts/semi-realistic-projectile-motion.md

 tags: ["Physics", "Projectile", "Ballistics", "Game", "Development", "Interactive"]
 ---
 ## The Naïve approach
 Let's face it.
 For most systems that need a _good enough_ way of handling physics-based projectiles, a simple **parabolic** curve will do the trick.
-Such a trajectory would model the gravitational forces acting on the projectile *`(incorrectly, mind you)`*[^1], and _assumes negligible air resistance_, a phrase whose echo has permeated into thousands of papers and has been etched into the poor minds of every student learning mechanics.
+Such a trajectory would model the gravitational forces acting on the projectile *`(incorrectly, mind you)`*[^1], and _assumes negligible air resistance_, a phrase which has permeated into thousands of papers and whose echo remains etched into the poor minds of every student learning mechanics.

 #### The implementation
-I'll briefly skim over the derivation of the underlying maths, as it has been documented[^2] extensively and taught[^3] to anyone enrolled in introductory mechanics classes.
+I'll briefly skim over the derivation of the underlying maths, as it has been documented[^2] extensively and taught[^3] to anyone ever enrolled in introductory mechanics classes.
 This will serve as the foundation for the projectile system, as I will build on it later.

 For a parabolic trajectory, all projectiles will require both an initial **velocity** $u$ and a constant **acceleration** $a$.
 As well as a function to calculate both a **displacement**, or position, $s$, and velocity $v$ as a function of **time** $t$.